Cunning folk in Britain: Familiar spirits and Fairyland

 Some cunning folk were said to employ supernatural entities known as familiar spirits to aid them in their practice of magic.
 These spirits, which were also believed to work for witches as well, are referenced in many of the witch trial records from the Early Modern period.
 After examining these accounts, historian Emma Wilby noted how in the descriptions given of familiar spirits by both cunning folk and those accused of witchcraft, there was "a pervading sense of naturalism", with most familiars resembling "relatively ordinary humans or animals with only slight, if any, visual anomalies."
 For instance, folklorist Eric Maple noted that in the English region of East Anglia during the latter nineteenth century, it was commonly thought that familiar spirits, which were often referred to as "imps" in that region, took the form of white mice.
 There were however some exceptions to these naturalistic familiars, for instance a woman in Cambridgeshire was believed to have a familiar spirit that was a cross between a frog and a rat.

 Wilby identified many similarities between the familiars recorded as serving cunning folk and those serving witches, with a general, though by no means universal, attribution of cunning folk's familiars with being benevolent and helping people, whilst those belonging to witches were more often thought of as being malevolent and causing harm.
 Again, in general the former were often referred to as "fairies" and the latter as "demons".
 Wilby noted how both British cunning folk and witches often described similar scenarios for how they had first encountered their familiar: most prominent of these was the claim that the familiar had simply appeared spontaneously whilst they went about their everyday activities, whilst other claims held that the witch or cunning person had inherited it from another magical practitioner, who was usually a family member, or that they had been given it by a more powerful spirit.
-The magical practitioner and the familiar then set about on a working relationship, sometimes solidified in a pact.
+The magical practitioner and the familiar then set about establishing a working relationship, sometimes solidified in a pact.